 Paying Agent/Registrar.
-The Board covenants in the Sixteenth Supplemental Resolution to maintain and provide a paying agent/registrar at all times until the Bonds are paid.
+The Board covenants in the Seventeenth Supplemental Resolution to maintain and provide a paying agent/registrar at all times until the Bonds are paid.
 The initial Paying Agent/Registrar is The Bank of New York Mellon Trust Company, N.A.

 Successor Paying Agent/Registrar.
-In the Sixteenth Supplemental Resolution, the Board reserves the right to replace the Paying Agent/Registrar.
+In the Seventeenth Supplemental Resolution, the Board reserves the right to replace the Paying Agent/Registrar.
 The Board covenants to maintain and provide a Paying Agent/Registrar at all times while the Bonds are outstanding, and any successor Paying Agent/Registrar shall be a competent and legally qualified bank, trust company, financial institution, or other qualified agency.
 In the event that the entity at any time acting as Paying Agent/Registrar should resign or otherwise cease to act as such, the Board covenants to promptly appoint a competent and legally qualified bank, trust company, financial institution or other qualified agency to act as Paying Agent/Registrar.
 Upon any change in the Paying Agent/Registrar with respect to the Bonds, the Board agrees to promptly cause a written notice thereof to be sent to each registered owner of the affected Bonds by United States mail, first-class, postage prepaid, which notice shall also give the address of the new Paying Agent/Registrar.

-Sixteenth Supplemental Resolution.
-The issuance, sale and delivery of the Bonds are authorized by the Sixteenth Supplemental Resolution and the Award Certificate authorized in the Sixteenth Supplemental Resolution.
-The Sixteenth Supplemental Resolution also contains the written determination by the Board, as required by the Master Resolution as a condition to the issuance of Parity Debt, that it will have sufficient funds to meet the financial obligations of the University System, including sufficient Pledged Revenues to satisfy the annual debt service requirements of the Revenue Financing System and to meet all financial obligations of the Board relating to the Revenue Financing System and that the Members on whose behalf the Bonds are issued possess the financial capacity to satisfy their Direct Obligations after taking the Bonds into account.
+Seventeenth Supplemental Resolution.
+The issuance, sale and delivery of the Bonds are authorized by the Seventeenth Supplemental Resolution and the Award Certificate authorized in the Seventeenth Supplemental Resolution.
+The Seventeenth Supplemental Resolution also contains the written determination by the Board, as required by the Master Resolution as a condition to the issuance of Parity Debt, that it will have sufficient funds to meet the financial obligations of the University System, including sufficient Pledged Revenues to satisfy the annual debt service requirements of the Revenue Financing System and to meet all financial obligations of the Board relating to the Revenue Financing System and that the Members on whose behalf the Bonds are issued possess the financial capacity to satisfy their Direct Obligations after taking the Bonds into account.

-The Sixteenth Supplemental Resolution permits amendment, without the consent of the Bondholders, for the same purposes for which amendment may be made to the Master Resolution without the consent of the owners of outstanding Parity Debt.
-See "APPENDIX C, EXCERPTS FROM THE MASTER RESOLUTION."
-The Sixteenth Supplemental Resolution also permits amendment, with the consent of the owners of 51% in aggregate principal amount of the Outstanding Bonds, other than amendments which change the maturity of the Outstanding Bonds, reduce the rate of interest borne by the Outstanding Bonds, reduce the amount of principal payable on the

-Outstanding Bonds, modify the payment of principal of or interest on the Outstanding Bonds, or impose any conditions with respect to such payment, affect the rights of the owners of less than all Bonds then outstanding, or change the minimum percentage of outstanding principal amount of Bonds necessary for consent to an amendment.
+The Seventeenth Supplemental Resolution permits amendment, without the consent of the Bondholders, for the same purposes for which amendment may be made to the Master Resolution without the consent of the owners of outstanding Parity Debt.
+See "Appendix C, EXCERPTS FROM THE MASTER RESOLUTION."
+In addition to permitting amendment, without consent of the Bondholders, to supplement the security for the Bonds, the Seventeenth Supplemental Resolution also permits amendment, without the consent of the Bondholders, to replace or provide additional credit facilities, or change the form of the Bond or make such other changes in the provisions of the Seventeenth Supplemental Resolution as the Board may deem necessary or desirable and which shall not, in the judgment of the Board, materially adversely affect the interests of the owners of the Outstanding Bonds.
+The Seventeenth Supplemental Resolution also permits amendment, with the consent of the owners of 51% in aggregate principal amount of the Outstanding Bonds, other than amendments which shall permit or be construed to permit, without approval of the owners of all of the Outstanding Bonds, any change in the maturity of the Outstanding Bonds, reduce the rate of interest borne by the Outstanding Bonds, reduce the amount of principal payable on the Outstanding Bonds, modify the terms of payment of principal of or interest on the Outstanding Bonds, or impose any conditions with respect to such payment, affect the rights of the owners of less than all Bonds then Outstanding, or change the minimum percentage of outstanding principal amount of Bonds necessary for consent to an amendment.